 Rod Taylor played tennis in this star-studded segment with a dose

 of silliness, "Professional Tennis at Dean Martin's."

-  The celebrity tennis exhibition was recorded in June 1963 at Dean
+exhibition was recorded in June 1963 and aired Sunday

-  Comedic actor Phil Silvers served as umpire.
-Starlets, including Ursula Andress, served as ball girls.
+Comedic actor Phil Silvers refereed the pro-am games.
+Five Hollywood starlets, including Ursula Andress, served as ball girls.

 TV columnist Kurt Wachenheim, writing for the Albany, N.Y., newspaper on

 games, allowing tennis greats Pancho Segura and Pancho Gonzalez on the